Our motorcycle tour of the Garden Route in South Africa is simply sublime in every way… The riding, the accommodation, the scenery, food,…

 Ride the world famous Chapman's Peak Drive...
 If this is not the most beautiful coastal road you've ever ridden, please do let us know where we can find better!

-Ride the cable car up to the top of Table Mountain and enjoy the spectacular views across Cape Town and the Atlantic ocean.
+Start and finish the ride in Cape Town where you'll have the opportunity to ride the cable car up to the top of Table Mountain and enjoy the spectacular views across the Atlantic ocean.

 The Garden Route is World-famous, and for very good reason.
 It’s home to spectacular scenery, stunning coastal roads (and stunning roads inland too!) and eclectic landscapes.
 You’ll ride the immense ‘Route 62’, Chapman’s Peak Drive, a whole range of mountain passes and even stop off at Cape Agulhas – the southernmost tip of Africa.